Northern Giant Petrel

 Recent surveys have shown that most locations are increasing in numbers except for Crozet Islands.
 This is probably due to increases in fish waste, better control on longline fishing, and more carrion (carcass of a dead animal) from Fur Seals.

-Currently this bird is listed on CMS Appendix II and ACAP Annex 1 (Bonn Convention).
-Future plans are to maintain the surveys and counting of individuals, researching movement and migrations, continuing the trend of lowering the bycatch deaths by current means and if needed newer measures through CCAMLR, Conservation Management System (CMS), and FAO.
+Currently, this bird is listed in CMS Appendix II and ACAP Annex 1 (Bonn Convention).
+Plans are to maintain the surveys and counting of individuals, research movement and migrations, and continue the trend of lowering the bycatch deaths by current means, and if needed newer measures through CCAMLR, Conservation Management System (CMS), and FAO.

 Northern Giant Petrel (Macronectes halli), also known as the Hall's Giant Petrel